Children of the Corn (1984 film): Production

 Goldsmith credited King with being extremely gracious when asked about the film in media interviews, stating in diplomatic ways he felt the new approach to be lacking.
 Hal Roach eventually sold the project to New World Pictures, which decided to go with Goldsmith's script, although it tried unsuccessfully to remove his name from the credits in favor of King's.
 After release of the highly successful film, Goldsmith revealed that much of the story was a metaphor for the Iranian Revolution, with the takeover of the town by quasi-religious zealots acting for an evil "God" based on the Ayatollah Khomeini and his revolutionary guard taking over Iran.
 Burt and Vicky became analogous to the American hostages and Goldsmith was using a horror film to expose the dangers and evils of religious fundamentalism, something few critics recognized.

 During an interview on The Ghost of Hollywood, Fritz Kiersch explained how Courtney Gains won the role of Malachai by using a prop knife to hold a casting assistant hostage at the audition.
 Gains claims that one of the great honors of his career is having hundreds of people, even his son's friends, recognize him as Malachai and confess they found him terrifying, some having admitted his performance gave them nightmares.
 Apparently, even his own parents were greatly unnerved by him in this film.

+According to producer Donald Borchers the film was originally offered to Sam Raimi to direct but Raimi wanted more preparation time.
+Borchers then offered the film to Tommy Lee Wallace who turned it down.
+He eventually went with Fritz Kiersch who worked in advertising.

 Because of seasonal changes, cornstalks had to be propped up and painted green to appear living.

 Some of the local townspeople also performed as minor roles or acted as extras in the film.